-In view of the number of records for this species in Kent,
+In view of the

-the distributional data maintained in this register will be at 1km square (monad) level.
+number of records for this species in Kent, the distributional data maintained in this register will be at 1km square (monad) level.
 This will entail recording at a finer scale than the tetrads given in Philp (2010), from which the 1991-2005 distribution map is taken (with kind permission of the late Eric Philp and the Kent Field Club).
-The monad records made from 2010 onwards (38 records from 30 monads) show distinct clustering in some areas, which would not be so apparent in recording at tetrad level; and they have not yet succeeded in replicating the amount found earlier in TQ65 and TQ75 (probably Oaken Wood near Maidstone and Mereworth Woods).
-Recording in 2010-16 (22 tetrads) has still to reach the level of Philp (2010) (24 tetrads).
+The records made from 2010 onwards (42 records from 32 monads) show distinct clustering in some areas, which would not be so apparent in recording at tetrad level; and they have not yet succeeded in replicating the amount found earlier in TQ65 and TQ75 (probably Oaken Wood near Maidstone and Mereworth Woods).
+Recording in 2010-17 (26 tetrads) has exceeded the level of Philp (2010) (24 tetrads), but is still only half the number recorded in 1971-80, so there has been a substantial decline which may have levelled off.